-The Student Government Organization, made up of student representatives from each program of study at Manhattan Area Technical College, acts as a liaison between the student body and administration and faculty, plans activities for students, represents Manhattan Area Technical College at college and community events, and participates in a variety of philanthropic activities.
+The Student Government Organization acts as a liaison between the student body and administration and faculty, plans activities for students, represents Manhattan Area Technical College at college and community events, and participates in a variety of philanthropic activities.
 Its primary mission is to sustain a high quality of student life at MATC.